 Dr. Woolley has been studying the underpinnings of social deficits in schizophrenia and is currently examining oxytocin's potential as a treatment for the social dysfunction observed in patients with schizophrenia.
 Individuals with schizophrenia often demonstrate significant social cognitive deficits that can impair the formation and maintenance of healthy relationships, and negatively impact social interactions and community participation.
 However, there are currently no pharmacological treatments available to target these deficits.
 In healthy individuals, the natural hormone oxytocin has been shown to enhance social abilities such as understanding emotions and trusting others.
 Thus, a primary focus of our research has been to examine whether supplementary oxytocin administration can improve social cognition in individuals with schizophrenia, which may ultimately lead to stronger relationships, improved social and occupational functioning, and a higher overall quality of life.

-Dr. Woolley also works closely with Dr. Steven Batki, Dr. David Kan, and research fellow Dr. Chris Stauffer at the San Francisco VA Medical Center's on studies that examine whether oxytocin can used as an adjunct treatment for overcoming opioid dependence and other substance use disorders.
-Additionly, Dr. Woolley collaborates with Dr. Sophia Vinogradov, a leading researcher in intensive computerized cognitive training exercises for patients with schizophrenia, to assess the feasibility of delivering cognitive training on mobile devices.
+In addition, Dr. Woolley also works closely with Dr. Steven Batki, Dr. David Kan, and research fellow Dr. Chris Stauffer at the San Francisco VA Medical Center's on studies that examine whether oxytocin can used as an adjunct treatment for overcoming opioid dependence and other substance use disorders.

 To learn more about our active studies, or to sign up to be a paid research participant, please visit our Current Studies Page.